betterscientificsoftware/bssw.io/Articles/ContainersForResearchSoftware.md

 #### Online with github and automatic image building

-Once you have a `Dockerfile` describing your software stack, it is only natural to put the Dockerfile under revision control, and push it to a repository, such as [github](https://github.com).
+Once you have a `Dockerfile` describing your software stack, it is only natural to put the Dockerfile under revision control, and push it to a repository, such as [github](https://github.com) or [bitbucket](https://bitbucket.org).
 With a little bit more work, it is also possible to have it [build automatically every time you make a revision](https://docs.docker.com/docker-hub/builds/) and store the image in an online registry.
-Dockerhub polls github, and rebuilds your image online, every time ([quay.io](https://quay.io) also offers a similar service).
+Dockerhub polls the repository, and rebuilds your image online, every time ([quay.io](https://quay.io) also offers a similar service).

 #### Continuous integration testing in docker images